State of the Union: Heart Care in 2022

 Have there been changes in the way mitral valves are repaired?
 Is it also an area that benefits from the hybrid approach?

 Unfortunately, the vast majority of mitral valve operations done in the United States are replacements.
 In many cases, replacements are all that can be done due to pathology.
 But in many other cases, the surgeons who care for patients with mitral valve disease don't have the expertise or experience to perform mitral valve repair, which is more technically demanding and requires more experience.
-Though, in most cases, it is better for the patient because it avoids the need for prosthetic devices, which are associated with either the need for anticoagulation or a lack of durability of the device.
+However, in most cases, mitral repair is better for the patient because it avoids the need for prosthetic devices, which are associated with either the need for anticoagulation or a lack of durability of the device.

 What does experience mean for patients?
 How does it make treatment different exactly?